 If you didn’t already know, females of this species are significantly smaller than males at adulthood.
 In fact, the cave entrance is just large enough for her to enter and exit without effort.
 Not so for the male.
 He has to wiggle a lot to get in and out.
 If you’re familiar with these temporalis, adult males are bulldogs.
 They have a nice nuchal hump and are very thick-bodied for no longer than they get ~4.5″.
 I imagine they are quite strong compared to other cichlids of similar length.

 Though I haven’t witnessed it yet, he somehow turns the cave…on purpose.
 I like to keep the cave entrance pointed toward the back of the tank so I don’t spook the female when I enter the room or approach the tank.
 If he’s not inside the cave with her, he spends his time inside one of the ceramic tubes.
-Both are a bit skittish…her more than him.
+Both are timid when someone is visible to them…her more than him.

 So how do I know he’s turning the cave?
 Two reasons.
-First of all, she’s not big enough to do it.
-The cave is actually pretty heavy and it is not easy to rotate.
+First of all, she’s not large enough to do it.
+The cave is thick-walled, heavy, and not easy to rotate.
 Secondly, every time I notice that it’s been turned, it’s rotated in one direction.
 This behavior is consistent too.
-He doesn’t like the cave entrance facing the direction I have it because every time I move it, he’s moved it back in less than 24 hours.
-I think he does overnight.
+Also, he doesn’t like the cave entrance facing the direction I try to keep it.
+I don’t know why but he moves it back in less than 24 hours.
+I think he does it overnight.

 The cave is located on the right side of the tank pretty much equidistant from the front and back glass.
 I typically turn the cave so the entrance is facing the back of the tank.
-Sometimes I’ll turn it so the entrance is facing the left side of the tank.
-I do this because the tank is on a rack that stands next to the door of my fish workshop (on the right as I enter the room).
-So if the cave entrance is facing the door where I enter, it would be easy for me to frighten her as I walk in the room.
-If the cave entrance is facing away from the door or facing the back of the tank, it’s less likely my movement in the room or entering the room will spook her.
+Sometimes I’ll turn it so the entrance is facing the left side of the tank (as you look at the tank from the front).
+I do this because the tank is on a rack that is right inside the door of my fish workshop.
+The door is on the right if you’re facing the tank.
+If the cave entrance faces the doorway, it it easy for me to frighten the female as I walk in the room.
+If the cave entrance is facing away from the door or facing the back of the tank, it’s less likely me entering the room or moving around in the room will spook her.

 As you face the tank, the male turns the cave to the right or clockwise.
 It never moves to the left.
 If I have the cave entrance facing the left side of the tank, I will sometimes find it turned toward the right back corner of the tank the next morning.
 That means he’s moved the cave at least 45 degrees overnight.